Your Responsibility as a Homeowner

 Trees: Ensure that the trees on your property are well maintained including removing dead branches or palm fronds, ensuring a clear path for pedestrians and cars, assessing for sidewalk lifts caused by roots, and replacing dead trees.
-We have teamed up with Park West Landscaping to offer bi-annual tree trimming at discounted rate, please check our calendar for the next sign-up date!
+We have teamed up with Park West Landscaping to offer bi-annual tree trimming at a discounted rate, please check our calendar for the next sign-up date!

 Trash Cans: Containers must be stored out of sight the day following trash pick-up and should not be placed on the curb until the day before pick-up.
 If you are out of town and are unable to maintain your trash schedule, talk to a neighbor about helping you out or call the office to request a variance.
 Neighbors don’t let neighbors get trash violations.
 Be sure to place your cans in front of your property on trash day, not your neighbors.
 For extra measure, paint your house number on your trash cans (verify with CR&R that this is acceptable).

 Commercial Vehicles: Commercial vehicles are prohibited from parking within the community.
 Vehicles with logos, multiple toolboxes, truck beds or racks with materials, and/or heavyweight trucks are all considered commercial vehicles.
 Please park these types of vehicles in your garage.
 If parking in your garage is not possible, please contact the office.